ChartView QML Type

 See also titleColor.

-The color of the title text.
+The title font of the chart.

 This signal is emitted when the series series is added to the chart.